GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 To do so, within each key, encode a piece of data that tells you what the summary value represents— the measurement goal this key is referring to.

-One way to do that is  to create an additional dimension for your key that represents the *measurement goal type*.
+One way to do that is  to create an additional dimension for your key that represents the measurement goal type.

 Using our earlier example above, this *measurement goal type* would have two different possible values: